bas19/bas19/README.md

  - I’m currently learning new technologies :smile:
  - I'm willing to help or collaborate to any technology ideas.
- - I love to play pool billiard and chess ♟️.
+ - I love to play pool billiard and chess.
 Also raising free range chickens 😃

 ### Technology Stack